-Situation/Problem Activities/Outputs Equality Outcomes General Duty The uptake of voting by post or proxy amongst persons with disabilities is unknown.
+Oiteesting (Dunk Laur A - the itin - 10 estated - E-marking Oada amaa Comment Butter Situation/Problem The uptake of voting by post or proxy amongst persons with disabilities is unknown.
 Information on and documents about the electoral process are continued to be made available in other languages and formats.
-Electors with a disability may choose to vote by post as an alternative to voting in a polling station.
-The law allows an Electoral Registration Officer (ERO) to dispense with the Improve participation, influence and voice.
-Eliminate, Advance and Foster Advance equality of opportunity requirement for postal vote applicants to provide a signature if the applicant is unable to do so due to a disability.
+Improve participation, influence and voice.
+General Duty Eliminate, Advance and Foster Advance equality of opportunity Electors with a disability may choose to vote by post as an alternative to voting in a polling station.
+The law allows an Electoral Registration Officer (ERO) to dispense with the requirement for postal vote applicants to provide a signature if the applicant is unable to do so due to a disability.
 Absent Voting levels amongst electors unable to attend at a polling station due to age related issues, childcare or caring responsibilities may be lower than other Electoral Registration Officers (EROs).
 Analysis of postal vote uptake across other ERO offices.
 Improve participation, influence and voice.
 Advance equality of opportunity